 Similar species: Arthonia parietinaria is the only fungus that produces apothecia with two-celled ascospores on Xanthoria parietina.
+It is possible that groups of 5 or fewer apothecia represent a different species known as Arthonia molendoi.

 Habitat: Parasitic on thalli and apothecia of Xanthoria parietina.
-Distribution: This is a recently described species.
-It is probably under-recorded.
+Distribution: This fungus is probably under-recorded.
 References: http://fungi.myspecies.info/all-fungi/arthonia-parietinaria Fleischhacker et al (2016) Fungal Biology 120: 1341-1353